Atlas

-Atlas is the most agile humanoid in existence.
-It uses whole-body skills to move quickly and balance dynamically.
-It can lift and carry objects like boxes and crates, but its favorite tricks are running, jumping, and doing backflips.
+Atlas was the most agile humanoid in existence until it retired in 2024.
+This version, known as Atlas HD, or hydraulic, used whole-body skills to move quickly and balance dynamically.
+It could lift and carry objects like boxes and crates, but its favorite tricks were running, jumping, and doing backflips.

 - Creator